MicrosoftEdge/WebView2Feedback/specs/CustomScrollbar.md

-Custom Scrollbar
+Custom Scrollbar Style
 ===

 # Background
-Developers would like to be able to set the scrollbar to Windows overlay style and match the Windows theme, but browser flags keep changing and are not reliable.
-Thus we want to provide an extendable API that allows developers to define a scrollbar style in their app.
+Developers would like to be able to set the scrollbar to Windows fluent overlay style and match the Windows theme, but browser flags keep changing and are not reliable.
+Thus we want to provide an extendable API that allows developers to set scrollbar style.
+Currently, only Windows fluent overlay are supported, adding new styles in the future will not introduce any breaking changes.

 # Examples
 ## WinRT and .NET